huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

   \dfrac{dE}{df} = \dfrac{\partial L}{\partial f} - \dfrac{\partial}{\partial x}\left(\dfrac{\partial L}{\partial f_x}\right) - \dfrac{\partial}{\partial y}\left(\dfrac{\partial L}{\partial f_y}\right) = 0
 \end{equation}$$

-In fact, this necessary condition does not guarantee that the solution is global optimum but only local optimum.
-However, at least we still can find an acceptable solution by using gradient descent.
+This necessary condition does not guarantee that the solution is global optimum but only local optimum.
+However, at least we can still find an acceptable solution by using gradient descent.

 Continue to expand the above equation to get: